Topic: Science

 Written on August 6, 2021 at 5:50 am, by

 Get rrrrready.
 This is Shugga and Mia here at PADs for Parkinson’s giving you a nosey nudge to mark your calendar for August 18, 19, 20, 21 and 22.
-These are the dates that you can easily double your efforts to help us and our 14 furry friends at PADs to keep sniffing for Parkinson’s Disease.
-Continue Reading
+These are the dates that you can easily double your efforts to help us and our 14 furry friends at PADs to keep sniffing for Parkinson’s Continue Reading

 Birdwatching at the Sculpture Park